lukedwards99/javascriptprojects/README.md

 ## Astroids

 This is a recreation of the old astroids game.
 I used this project to get more comfortable with the canvas in HTML and JavaScript.

+## Maze Solver (started 9-7)

+This is not a pure JS game because I wanted flex my jQuery muscles and do some fun animations.
+This is a simple game that allowes the user to create a maze and then have the computer solve it.